 - Backups: Eric Wilson, Kentrell Brothers, Cameron Smith

 - Preseason Cuts: Devante Downs, Reshard Cliett, Greer Martini

 The linebacking core is also a solid group, much like the defensive line.
 Barr was going to sign with the New York Jets but ultimately decided to stay put in Minnesota, which is good due to his excellent coverage ability as well as pass-rushing skills.
-Kendricks is a solid middle linebacker that is a tackling machine and can run all of the field in coverage.
+Kendricks is a solid middle linebacker that is a tackling machine and can run all of the fields in coverage.
 Gedeon heads into his third season and looks the complete the starting trio.

 - Starters: Xavier Rhodes, Trae Waynes

 - Backups: Bené Benwikere, Mackensie Alexander, Kris Boyd